MURP: Multi-Agent Ultra-Wideband Relative Pose Estimation with Constrained Communications in 3D Environments: Conclusion

 \section{Conclusion}

 This work presents a UWB-ranging inter-agent relative pose estimation system that minimizes communication load.
-Although challenging to do a direct comparison, other state-of-the-art approaches achieve APE and AHE on the order of \meas{0.10m} and $1^\circ$ respectively (see Section \ref{sec:related-works}), but rely heavily on \textit{continuously} transmitted measurements which leading to potential scaling issues with increased team size and/or decreased communication network capability By comparison, this work achieves competitive 3D results, averaged across all trials a mean APE and AHE of \meas{0.24m} and $9.5^\circ$ respectively, \textbf{while requiring no \textit{continuously} transmitted measurements}.
-Our work outperforms the most-similar recent work \cite{xianjia_cooperative_2021}, in part due to our learned measurement mean bias error, $\dn\AiBj(\TAB)$, which greatly improves our APE by a average of 19\% across our experimental trials.
-In the future, this mean bias error estimate can be further improved as a neural network -- that being said, a key takeaway is that \textbf{most UWB systems would benefit from a pose-dependent UWB ranging error model.} Furthermore, future work will include additional flights on multiple larger drones in expansive outdoor environments and integration of this system into a larger resource-aware distributed SLAM pipeline.
+Our work outperforms the most-similar recent work \cite{xianjia_cooperative_2021} (APEs between \meas{0.40m} and \meas{1m}).
+We also remain competitive with other state-of-the-art approaches that have significantly higher communication costs (APE and AHE on the order of \meas{0.10m} and $1^\circ$ respectively), whose heavy reliance on \textit{continuously} transmitted measurements could lead to scaling issues with increased team size and/or decreased communication network capability.

+By comparison, this work achieves a mean APE and AHE of \meas{0.24m} and $9.5^\circ$ respectively across our experimental trials, nearly a 9$\times$ improvement over a direct NLLS trilateration approach \textbf{while requiring no \textit{continuously} transmitted measurements}.
+Our learned measurement mean bias error correction, $\dn\AiBj(\TAB)$, greatly improves our APE by an average of 19\% across our experimental trials.
+In the future, this bias correction can be further improved as a neural network, potentially dependent on more than just relative elevation -- that being said, a key takeaway is that \textbf{most UWB systems would benefit from a pose-dependent UWB ranging error model.} Furthermore, future work will include additional flights on multiple larger drones in expansive outdoor environments, integration of this system into a larger resource-aware distributed SLAM pipeline, and locally synchronizing UWB hardware as in \cite{sadowski2023position}.

 \appendices